AndreRatzenberger/schwarm/README.md

 _(THIS IS AN ALPHA)_
 Seriously, this is alpha in every possible sense.
 It’s a playground for personal agent-based PoCs of all kinds.
 If you’re looking for an agent framework to perform automatic brain surgeries, you’re in the wrong place.

-If you’re looking for something that’ll blow your mind as often as it crashes—hello!
+If you’re looking for something that’ll blow your mind as often as it crashes... hello!

 Also, no support during alpha, but I promise the "Teachings of Schwarm" will always work.